Sap-has/chat-room/README.md

 ```

 ## How It Works
+1. The user is prompted to either **Host** or **Join** a chatroom.
+   - If **Hosting**, a random 5-character chatroom code is generated.
+   - If **Joining**, the user enters the chatroom code.
-1. Enter your name and click **Join Chat**.
+2. Enter a username and click **Join Chat**.
-2. Send messages that are broadcasted to all connected users.
+3. Send messages that are broadcasted to all connected users in the chatroom.
-3. Open multiple browser tabs to simulate different users.
+4. Open multiple browser tabs to simulate different users.

 ## WebSocket Endpoints
 - **/ws** → WebSocket connection endpoint
-- **/app/chat.sendMessage** → Send chat messages
+- **/app/chat.sendMessage/{roomCode}** → Send chat messages to a specific chatroom
-- **/app/chat.addUser** → Notify when a user joins
+- **/app/chat.addUser/{roomCode}** → Notify when a user joins a specific chatroom
-- **/topic/public** → Receives broadcasted messages
+- **/topic/{roomCode}** → Receives broadcasted messages for a specific chatroom

 ## Next Steps
+- Implement message persistence in a database
 - Add private messaging
-- Store messages in a database
+- Improve UI design
 - Implement authentication and user management

 ## License
 This project is open-source and available under the [MIT License](LICENSE).